chpock/arch-updater/README.md

 yay -S arch-updater
 ```

+## Important details

+### API Rate Limiting and Caching

+To retrieve information regarding issues and package changes, the utility interacts with the GitLab and GitHub REST APIs.

+To prevent GitHub and GitLab API rate limiting, **arch-updater** caches retrieved data and only initiates a new series of update requests if an hour boundary has been crossed since the last fetch.
+For example, data from a 09:20 run will be reused for all subsequent executions until 10:00; the first run after 10:00 will then trigger fresh API requests to update the information.

 ## Interface Guide

 The UI is divided into three sections: the **Package List**, **Package details**, and **Keyboard shortcuts**.